ocantillana/Wallmart/README.md

 # Technical scheme and architecture of the solution

-We'll have three main parts as mentioned at the beggining and they interact according the folowing image:
+We'll have three main dockerized parts as mentioned at the beggining, deployed and running on a local machine, and they interact according the folowing image: